NyllRE/nuxt-file-storage/README.md

 ```
 The `files` return a ref object that contains the files

+> `handleFileInput` returns a promise in case you need to check if the file input has concluded

 Here's an example of using files to send them to the backend:
 ```html
 <template>